igorJarek/PPKWU-Zad2/README.md

 		]
 	}

+	Legend :
+	"error"     - true,	if all of blocks equals zero
+				- false, if any block contains right data

 	First block is responsible for upper case character Second block is responsible for lower case character Third block is responsible for digits character